| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 thing in general.
 It makes setup and driving more critical and raw horsepower less

 important.
 That keeps costs down and usually makes the racing more fun.
+The other thing that sanctioning bodies have been doing to unhook

 the cars is to go to a spec tire with stiffer sidewalls and medium compounds.
 The Patriot